Urch22/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 17.
 Writing a script that Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current
          directory
 Task 18.
 Writing a file that Write a command that lists all the files and directories of the current directory, separated by commas
+Task 19. writing a script that Create a magic file school.mgc that can be used with the command file to detect School data files.
+         School data files always contain the string SCHOOL at offset 0